jbloomlab/IFNsorted_flu_single_cell/README.md

     results/cellgenecounts/merged_humanplusflu_genes.tsv
     results/cellgenecounts/merged_humanplusflu_matrix.mtx

+#### 2. Build PacBio circular consensus sequences (CCSs)
+[Snakefile](Snakefile) runs the PacBio [ccs](https://github.com/PacificBiosciences/unanimity/blob/develop/doc/PBCCS.md) program to build circular consensus sequences.
+These are placed in the directory `./results/pacbio/ccs/`.

-#### 2. Analyze PacBio sequencing of viral mRNAs
+#### 3. Analyze PacBio sequencing of viral mRNAs
-The Python notebook [pacbio_analysis.ipynb][] analyzes the PacBio sequencing of the viral mRNAs that have been enriched from the 10X library by semi-specific PCR.
+The Python notebook [pacbio_analysis.ipynb][] analyzes the PacBio CCSs to identify mutations present in viruses infecting individual cells.
 Numerous plots and a detailed analysis are included in this notebook.
 In addition, the notebook creates an annotated version of the cell descriptor for the cell-gene matrix that contains information about the mutations that can be called by the PacBio sequencing.
-This is the file:
+This is the created file:

     results/cellgenecounts/PacBio_annotated_merged_humanplusflu_cells.tsv

-#### 3. Analyze cell-gene matrix for viral features associated with IFN induction.
+#### 4. Analyze cell-gene matrix for viral features associated with IFN induction.
 The R notebook [monocle_analysis.ipynb][] analyzes the cell-gene matrix to look for viral features associated with IFN induction.
 The analysis makes substantial use of the [Monocle][] package, and the results are described within the notebook.

 ## Input data
-The following input data is used by the analyses:
+The `./data/` subdirectory contains input data used by the analysis:

-1. The BCL files that contain the deep sequencing data are on the Bloom lab `ngs` directory, and are linked to directly in [align_and_annotate.ipynb][].
+1. The file [./data/PacBio_runs.tsv](./data/PacBio_runs.tsv) contains a list of the PacBio runs and the locations of their corresponding subreads files on the Hutch computing cluster.

-2. [./data/flu_sequences/](./data/flu_sequences) contains the influenza genomes for both the wildtype A/WSN/1933 virus and the variants with double synonymous barcodes.
+2. The subdirectory [./data/flu_sequences/](./data/flu_sequences) contains the influenza genomes for both the wildtype A/WSN/1933 virus and the variants with double synonymous barcodes.
 See the [README](./data/flu_sequences/README.md) in that directory for more details.

-3. [./data/images/](./data/images/) contains some schematic images used in the Jupyter notebooks.
+3. The subdirectory [./data/images/](./data/images/) contains some schematic images used in the Jupyter notebooks.

 ## Results and Conclusions
 The results from the analysis in each notebook are displayed and described in that notebook.